Article · Jan 30, 2026

 Make any n8n or Bubble.io pipeline safely re-runnable: hash a stable subset of source fields, store the fingerprint, check before every write.

-What does idempotency mean for a data pipeline?
+What does idempotency mean for a pipeline?

-For a pipeline, the property generalizes to the entire run.
-A pipeline is idempotent when its output state (rows in the destination, relationships between them, derived aggregates) depends only on the input state (the source data at run time), not on how many times the pipeline has executed or which checkpoint it restarted from.
+upsert(record_x)(an update-or-create operation) twice leaves the table identical after the second call as after the first.
+For a full pipeline run, the output state depends only on the source data, not on how many times the pipeline has executed or which checkpoint it restarted from.

-Why surrogate keys break idempotency on re-run
+Why surrogate keys break on re-run

 This works on the first run.
 It usually breaks on the second.

-1. Define the natural key per record type
+Define the natural key per record type

-2. Hash the natural key into a fingerprint
+Hash the natural key into a fingerprint

 import { createHash } from 'crypto';